andyrids/dataclocklib/docs/source/index.rst

 is consistently high in a few wedges.

 .. note::
-   Currently these graduated colours range between those defined in the following **matplotlib.colormaps** names;
+   Currently, these graduated colours range between those defined in the following **matplotlib.colormaps** names;
    *RdYlGn_r*, *CMRmap_r*, *inferno_r*, *YlGnBu_r* and *viridis*.